 A career summary is a section of your resume that sits right atop your skills.
 It’s usually the section that succeeds your contact information details.
 And if you choose to have a career summary, writing in the present tense will work wonders for you.
 Doing so makes your message more impactful in describing your current engagements and outlook in your field.

 A career summary usually consists of one to three brief sentences describing your professional summaries.
-If you want a more in-depth guide in crafting effective summaries, here’s an article discussing it.
+If you want a more in-depth guide in crafting effective summaries, here’s an article with the best resume summary examples.

 But as an overview, here’s how you write your career summary using the present tense.
 First, highlight your current profession, skills, and experience in the first line.
 Then, on the next line, leverage your skills and desire to get the job you are applying for.